arponce-projects/ELK-Server-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml file to your control node.
 - Update the hosts file to include the private IP addresses of the VM you want to deploy the ELK.
-The HOSTS files will have groups that one can add new machines under, such as
+The HOSTS files will have groups that one can add new machines under, such as webservers or elk.
 - Run the playbook, and access the Kibana Server through the machine's public IP address.
-The format would be "http://[your.VM.IP]:5601/app/kibana"
+The format would be "http://[your.VM.IP]:5601/app/kibana".
 To run the playbooks, utilize the command "ansible-playbook path/install-elk.yml" to intall the ELK server.

 ### "X"beats Playbooks